pdxiv/claude-adventure/scott-adams-engine.md

 4. **Game State Validation**:
    - Ensure room numbers are valid
-   - Verify item locations are valid
+   - Verify object locations are valid
    - Check that counter values and bit flags are within acceptable bounds

 When loading a game, verify the checksum to ensure data integrity.